flairNLP/transformer-ranker/examples/03-advanced.md

 ### Efficiency

 Layer ranking is computationally efficient.
 The dataset is embedded once, and each hidden state is scored independently (_n_ estimations for _n_ transformer layers).
-Since the estimators are lightweight, scoring models with many layers is quick.
+Since the estimators are lightweight, scoring models with many layers is fast.

-In the DeBERTa-xxlarge example, evaluating 48 layers took 1.5 minutes, including embedding and scoring (_embedding time_: 52 seconds, _scoring 48 layers_: 33 seconds).
-The process involves extracting embeddings in a single pass and scoring each layer independently.
+For DeBERTa-xxlarge (48 layers), the whole process took 1.5 minutes: 52 seconds for embedding and 33 seconds for scoring.
-We used a GPU-enabled (A100) Colab Notebook.
+This was done on a GPU-enabled (A100) Colab Notebook.

 ### Why not just train a linear probe?

-Training a linear layer can be an alternative to using estimators, but it has two shortcomings:
+Training a linear layer can be an alternative to estimators, but it has two downsides:

-- Slower runtime: Training a linear layer is slower than calculating transferability metrics, especially for large models with many layers (e.g., 48 layers).
+- Slower runtime: It's slower than using transferability metrics, especially for large models with many layers (like 48 layers)
 - Hyperparameter search: Training requires tuning parameters like learning rate, batch size, and number of epochs, while metrics like H-score don't have any hyperparameters.

 <details> <summary> Training a linear probe on DeBERTa-xxlarge layers using CoNLL <br> </summary>